I’m Jocelyn Mueller

 Substance Use, Women's Health and Nations (SWAN)

-Research Assistant, 2021 - present
+Research Assistant, 2021 - 2026

 Conducted under Dr. Karina Villalba at the University of Central Florida